 Some of the conditions we work with..

 Autism is a lifelong neurodevelopmental condition which affects an individual’s ability to communicate and interact socially with others.
-The National Autistic Society have produced a great video that explains the basics:
+The National Autistic Society has produced a video with Alan Gardner (aka the Autistic Gardener) that explains the basics:

 Autism varies from individual to individual – no two people are affected in exactly the same way.
 Because it encompasses a range of conditions and symptoms, it is referred to as a spectrum.
 Moderate and severe autism is usually accompanied by some degree of learning disability.